Lagonda

 Lagonda is a British luxury car brand established in 1906, which has been owned by Aston Martin since 1947.
-The trade-name has not had a continuous commercial existence, being dormant several times, most recently from 1995 to 2008 and 2010 to 2013.
+The trade-name has not had a continuous commercial existence, being dormant several times, most recently from 1995 to 2008, 2010 to 2013, and 2016 onward.

 History

 Establishment

 The Lagonda company was founded in 1906 in the UK in Staines, Middlesex, by American-born Wilbur Gunn (1859–1920), a former opera singer.
 He became a British national in 1891 and worked as a speedboat and motorcycle engineer in Staines.
-He named the company after the Shawnee settlement "Lagonda" in modern-day Springfield, Ohio, the town of his birth.
+He named the company after the Shawnee settlement of Lagonda in modern-day Springfield, Ohio, the town of his birth.
 This is a glacially eroded limestone gorge of much beauty.
 Historically, the area played a major role in the Treaty of Easton and the aligning of the Shawnee tribe with the British during the French and Indian War.